-Approx. 33 thousand proposals received by Solidarity Transport Hub Poland from residents electronically as part of the Strategic Location Study consultation.
-The document preliminarily indicated the corridors for railway lines and high-speed roads the construction of which is related to the STH.
+Approx. 33 thousand proposals received by CPK from residents electronically as part of the Strategic Location Study consultation.
+The document preliminarily indicated the corridors for railway lines and high-speed roads the construction of which is related to the CPK.

-The STH Strategic Location Study (SLS) consultations lasted from February 10 to March 10.
-The proposals from residents reached the Company through various channels: by konsultacje.cpk.pl, by e-mail, through the Office of the Government Plenipotentiary for STH and in paper form – delivered by traditional mail or submitted directly to the registered office of Solidarity Transport Hub Poland.
+The CPK Strategic Location Study (SLS) consultations lasted from February 10 to March 10.
+The proposals from residents reached the Company through various channels: by konsultacje.cpk.pl, by e-mail, through the Office of the Government Plenipotentiary for CPK and in paper form – delivered by traditional mail or submitted directly to the registered office of CPK.

 There are about 33 thousand electronic proposals.
 Paper proposals are still received by the company, as the date of posting is decisive in their case.

-I thank all those who devoted their time and participated in the STH consultations
+I thank all those who devoted their time and participated in the CPK consultations

 We announced them in order to verify the expectations of the residents, listen to their opinions and ultimately adjust the planned investments to their needs.
 In the future, we will continue the dialog with residents as part of subsequent stages of consultations and investment procedures